aguspdana/mesin/README.md

 ### Signal vs getter function

 Mesin automatically detects subscriptions using signal.
-So getting a store value from outside of the reactive block, e.g. in a `setTimout` callback, won’t add that store as a dependency for that computed store or effect.
+So getting a store value from outside of the reactive block, e.g. in a `setTimeout` callback, won’t add that store as a dependency for that computed store or effect.

 Jotai uses a getter function to get the value and subscribe to an atom.
 We can pass it to a `setTimeout` callback or an async function and it will add the atom that is called with as a dependency even after the computed atom has resolved.